merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 Output .......................................: Bin_1_14-genes.fa
 {% endhighlight %}

-The result is a FASTA file with every sequence matching to HMM profiles from Campbell et al.'s collection.
-Here is RecA from that file, a phylogenetically relevant marker that may tell us what this genome bin is really from:
+The result is a FASTA file with every sequence matching to HMM profiles from Campbell et al.'s collection, and here is the RecA from that file, a phylogenetically relevant marker that may tell us what this genome bin is really from:

 {% highlight bash %}
 >RecA___7bd46ef7|bin_id:Bin_1_14|source:Campbell_et_al|e_value:6e-165|contig:k99_9268241|start:168214|stop:169330|length:1116